mangepong/Speech-Recognition-Discord-Bot/README.md

 ### Update

-The bot now supports googling using one of the keywords `what, how, who, why, google`.
+The bot now supports googling using one of the keywords `what, how, who, why, when, google`.
 It will post in the bot channel a embeded message with `title, link, thumbnail and description`.

 You can also ask the bot for the current time as long as you said these two keywords: `what, time`.